dvidelabs/flatcc/doc/binary-format.md

 A vector starts with a `uoffset_t` field the gives the length in element counts, not in bytes.
 Table fields points to the length field of a vector, not the first element.
 A vector may have 0 length.
-Note that the FlatCC C interface will return a pointer to a vectors first element and not the vector length although the internal reference does not.
+Note that the FlatCC C binding will return a pointer to a vectors first element which is different from the buffer internal reference.

-All elements of a vector has the same type which is either a scalar type including enums, a struct, or a uoffset reference where all the reference type is to tables all of the same type, all strings, or references to tables of the same union for union vectors.
+All elements of a vector has the same type which is either a scalar type including enums, a struct, or a uoffset reference where all the reference type is to tables all of the same type, all strings, or, for union vectors, references to members of the same union.
+Because a union member can be a struct, it is possible to have vectors that reference structs instead of embeddding them, but only via unions.
 It is not possible to have vectors of vectors other than string vectors.

 A vectors first element is aligned to the size of `uoffset_t` or the alignment of its element type, or the alignment required by the schema,